 If you want to track information and create reports about who is taking your courses, the amount of time they spend, and their quiz scores—whether it’s to keep records of training participation or for compliance purposes—you’ll need to use some sort of tracking system.
 There are three main types available today.
 Let’s take a quick look at each of them.

-- Learning Management Systems (LMSs): LMSs are another common option for sharing courses that require tracking.
-Unlike all-in-one training systems, they usually don’t include authoring capabilities, so you’ll need to use a separate authoring app to create your course and then upload it to your LMS to then share it with learners.
+- Learning Management Systems (LMSs).
+LMSs are the most common option for sharing courses that require tracking.
+They usually don’t include robust authoring capabilities, so you’ll need to create your courses with a separate authoring app and upload them to your LMS before you can share them with learners.
 Learn more here: An Introduction to LMSs.

-- Learning Record Stores (LRSs): LRSs are a more recent addition to the tracking system portfolio.
-They allow you to track learner activity across multiple platforms—like e-learning courses, websites, or apps—and get a more complete picture of how and what your team members are learning.
+- Learning Record Stores (LRSs).
+LRSs allow you to track learner activity across multiple platforms—like e-learning courses, websites, or apps—and get a more complete picture of how and what your team members are learning.
 However, it’s important to note that not all LRSs allow you to host your courses, so sometimes using one requires that you also have an LMS.
 Learn more here: An Introduction to LRSs.